Thank you. THANK YOU. Sincerely, thank you.

 For dealing with all the pressure of succeeding.

-For having to learn the alphabet on your own, and not having many resources as your friend Sally because her parents spoke English and were welcomed into the community.
+For having to learn the alphabet on your own, and not having many resources as your friend Sally down the street because her parents spoke English and were welcomed into the community.

 For coming home and not understanding the homework, so you learned it yourself.